Rubalchoudhary21/Task1_Elevate_Labs/README.md

 -sS performs a TCP SYN scan (also known as a stealth scan)

-📋 Identified Open Ports and Services
+📋 Identified Open Ports and Services:

 🔹 192.168.27.1
 Port: 7070/tcp